zcash/zips/zip-reduce-shielded_tx_fee.rst

-The term "default transaction fee" in this document is in reference to Z to Z transaction fee paid to miners on the Zcash network for the work on includning the shielded transaction in a block.
+The term "default transaction fee" in this document is in reference to Z to Z transaction fee paid to miners on the Zcash network for the work on including the shielded transaction in a block.

 Abstract